 Port Of Long Beach

-Long Beach port is where the Carnival Corporation's cruise terminal resides.
+Long Beach port near the Queen Mary is where the Carnival Corporation's cruise terminal resides.
 Most of the Carnival ships and the other cruise lines they own depart from here.

 World Cruise Center In San Pedro